lionheart1022/Bet-Game-API-Flask/README.md

 	"twitch_identity_name": "Fifa Team", // value of corresponding gametype's twitch_identity_name
-	"gametype": "xboxone-fifa15", // see POST /games for options "gamemode": "friendlies", // or any other, see POST /games for details "bet": 5.29, // bet amount
+	"gametype": "xboxone-fifa15", // see POST /games for options "gamemode": "friendlies", // or any other, see POST /games for details "is_ingame": false, // whether this game's gamemode is ingame bet "bet": 5.29, // bet amount
 	"has_message": true, // bool, tells if GET /games/<id>/msg will work "create_date": "RFC datetime",